Bussard ramjet

+The Bussard ramjet is a theoretical method of spacecraft propulsion for interstellar travel.
+A fast moving spacecraft scoops up hydrogen from the interstellar medium using an enormous funnel-shaped magnetic field (ranging from kilometers to many thousands of kilometers in diameter); the hydrogen is compressed until thermonuclear fusion occurs, which provides thrust to counter the drag created by the funnel and energy to power the magnetic field.
+The Bussard ramjet can thus be seen as a ramjet variant of a fusion rocket.

-The Bussard ramjet is a theoretical method of spacecraft propulsion proposed in 1960 by the physicist Robert W. Bussard, popularized by Poul Anderson's novel Tau Zero, Larry Niven in his Known Space series of books, Vernor Vinge in his Zones of Thought series, and referred to by Carl Sagan in the television series and book Cosmos.
+The Bussard ramjet was proposed in 1960 by the physicist Robert W. Bussard.

+The concept was popularized by Poul Anderson in his novel Tau Zero, Larry Niven in his Known Space series of books, Vernor Vinge in his Zones of Thought series, and Carl Sagan, as referenced in the television series and book Cosmos.
-Bussard proposed a ramjet variant of a fusion rocket capable of reasonable interstellar travel, using enormous electromagnetic fields (ranging from kilometers to many thousands of kilometers in diameter) as a ram scoop to collect and compress hydrogen from the interstellar medium.
-High speeds force the reactive mass into a progressively constricted magnetic field, compressing it until thermonuclear fusion occurs.
-The magnetic field then directs the energy into rocket exhaust, providing thrust.

 Feasibility

 Since the time of Bussard's original proposal, it has been discovered that the region surrounding the Solar System has a much lower density of hydrogen than was believed at that time (see Local Interstellar Cloud).
-John Ford Fishback made an important contribution to the details for the Bussard ramjet in 1969.
-T. A. Heppenheimer analyzed Bussard's original suggestion of fusing protons, but found the Bremsstrahlung losses from compressing protons to fusion densities was greater than the power that could be produced by a factor of about 1 billion, thus indicating that the proposed version of the Bussard ramjet was infeasible.
+In 1969, John Ford Fishback made an important contribution, describing the details of the required magnetic field.

+In 1978, T. A. Heppenheimer analyzed Bussard's original suggestion of fusing protons, but found the Bremsstrahlung losses from compressing protons to fusion densities was greater than the power that could be produced by a factor of about 1 billion, thus indicating that the proposed version of the Bussard ramjet was infeasible.
 However, Daniel P. Whitmire's 1975 analysis indicates that a ramjet may achieve net power via the CNO cycle, which produces fusion at a much higher rate (~1016 times higher) than the proton–proton chain.

-Robert Zubrin and Dana Andrews analyzed one hypothetical version of the Bussard ramscoop and ramjet design in 1985.
+Robert Zubrin and Dana Andrews analyzed one hypothetical version of the Bussard ramjet design in 1988.
 They determined that their version of the ramjet would be unable to accelerate into the solar wind.
-However, in their calculations they assumed that: